Silent Hill 2: Other versions

-Reception and legacy
+Reception

-Silent Hill 2 sold over one million copies in the month of its release in North America, Japan and Europe, with the most units sold in North America.
+Silent Hill 2 sold over 1.3 million copies since its release in North America, Japan and Europe, with the most units sold in North America.
+The game has received praise from video game journalists.
 Rating aggregation site Metacritic shows "generally favorable reviews", with an average rating of 89 out of 100 for the PS2 version and 84 out of 100 for the Xbox version.
 The PC port received "mixed or average reviews", with a Metacritic score of 70 out of 100.

-Silent Hill 2 received praise from video game journalists at the time of its release and in retrospect.
 Jeff Lundrigan reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "it's not for the faint of heart, nor anyone looking for fast action, but those who enjoy a good shiver won't be disappointed".
 Andy Greenwald of Spin magazine praised it as a frightening but "restrained" game.
 Jon Thompson of AllGame stated: "Silent Hill 2 feels a bit rushed, and although it might not live up to the dizzying horror of the first game, it packs enough of its own punch to make it a worthy sequel."
 IGNs Doug Perry wrote: "It's frightening, deep, clever, and tries to improve the genre, if just a little, and in the end, that's all I really want in a survival horror game."
 Joe Fielder of GameSpot concluded, "Silent Hill 2 is a much prettier, somewhat smarter but less a compelling game than the original."
-In Replay: The History of Video Games (2010), Tristian Donovan described Silent Hill 2 as the "high point" of the series.
-In a retrospective article on the survival horror genre, IGN writer Jim Stephanie Sterling praised the game's plot as "one of the finest examples of narrative construction in gaming to this day".